Little Manhattan

-Little Manhattan is a 2005 American romantic comedy-drama film directed by Mark Levin and written by Jennifer Flackett, starring Josh Hutcherson and Charlotte Ray Rosenberg.
-It is set in Manhattan, and follows a ten-year-old boy as he experiences his first love.
+Little Manhattan is a 2005 American romantic comedy-drama film directed by Mark Levin and written by Jennifer Flackett.
+Josh Hutcherson and Charlotte Ray Rosenberg star.
+It is set in Manhattan and is about a ten-year-old boy as he experiences his first love.

 Plot

-Gabe, an adventurous 10-year-old boy, lives in Manhattan with his parents who are on the verge of divorcing.
+Gabe, an adventurous 10-year-old boy lives in Manhattan with his parents who are on the verge of divorcing.
 Gabe spends most of his free time exploring the city on his scooter.
-His daily exploits are followed and encouraged by the friendly concierge at his building.
-Gabe encounters Rosemary, an 11-year-old classmate whom he's known since kindergarten, in a self-defense class.
-After being partnered with her for sparring, he suddenly notices her as a girl, not another face.
-To Gabe's elation, they begin spending time together and he is completely enamored with not only her, but her life.
+His daily exploits are noticed and encouraged by the friendly concierge at his building.
+Gabe runs across Rosemary, an 11-year-old classmate whom he's known since kindergarten, in a karate class.
+After being partnered with her for sparring, he suddenly notices her as a girl, not another face in school (even if she is the "third prettiest girl at school" to him).
+Gabe is elated when they hang out together and he is completely enamored with not only her, but her daily life.
 Rosemary lives with her loving upper-class parents on the edge of Central Park.
-One day, Gabe takes Rosemary on a tour through Central Park, and another day they venture across the city for fun and try to inspect an apartment for rent, worrying Gabe's nervous parents.
-Rosemary's parents take them to hear a jazz pianist at The Carlyle, where the young twosome finally hold hands.
-After the show, Rosemary's parents tell them to say goodnight and her parents go to get milk.
-After they walk off, Gabe and Rosemary begin talking, and he interrupts her by kissing her.
+Gabe takes Rosemary on a tour through Central Park and another day they venture across the city to Septuaguesimo Uno, Manhattan's smallest park while finding an apartment for rent (for Gabe's father who inevitably will be moving out).
+Gabe's nervous parents are worried.

+Rosemary's parents take them to hear a jazz pianist and singer at The Carlyle, where Rosemary and Gabe finally hold hands.
+After the show, Rosemary's parents tell them to say good night and her parents go to buy milk.
+After they walk off, Gabe and Rosemary talk; he interrupts her by kissing her.